Ventaryss/HERMES/README.md

     ```

 This script will:
+- Display a menu to select the services to install.
 - Stop and remove existing Docker containers related to this setup.
 - Install Docker Compose if not already installed.
 - Install `rsyslog` if not already installed.
 - Create necessary directories and set permissions.
 - Create configuration files for Prometheus, Promtail, Fluentd, and Rsyslog.
 - Start the services using Docker Compose.

+### Loki WAL

+Loki's WAL (Write-Ahead Log) is used to provide durability and improve performance.
+It ensures that incoming log entries are first written to a log file before being processed and stored.
+This helps in data recovery in case of a system crash or failure.
+The `loki-wal` directory is used to store these log files.

 ## Usage